 Arkansas Division of Developmental Disabilities Services has a little over 100 Certified and Licensed Provider agencies.
 In Arkansas, you have the freedom to choose any provider you like, as long as they are certified for the service and work in your area.
 In fact, there is a “Zero Reject Policy”.
 Any enrolled provider you choose must accept you as a waiver individual.

-If you have questions regarding Medicaid waivers, or any other Medicaid planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Medicaid waivers, or any other Medicaid planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.